seastwood/ExtraMissionControls/README.md

 4. closes the clicked window by pressing its real close button via the Accessibility API.
 Mission Control stays open and re-flows.

-This is the same overlay technique Mission Control Plus is understood to use — no SIP changes, no code injection.

 Closing fullscreen windows needs extra machinery: apps stop reporting their AX windows entirely while Mission Control is open, and most only report current-space windows even normally.
 The app therefore keeps an accumulative